 - Any property you have will get taken away from you and stored until you are released.

 - They will allow you to make a phone call to talk to family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to wear your street clothes, otherwise you you will have to wear a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to wear your street clothes, otherwise you will have to wear a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, you should share your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that will help others to get through jail processing?

 Tell Your Story